canvasxyz/canvas/IDP.md

 The API consumer client is identified by a [did:pkh identifier]([1]), which is a generative DID identifier based on a blockchain wallet address.
-For example, `did:pkh:eip155:1:0xd8dA6BF26964aF9D7eEd9e03E53415D37aA96045` corresponds to vitalik.eth's mainnet address.
+For example, `did:pkh:eip155:1:0xd8dA6BF26964aF9D7eEd9e03E53415D37aA96045` corresponds to vitalik.eth's mainnet address at the time of writing of this document.

 [1]: https://github.com/w3c-ccg/did-pkh/blob/main/did-pkh-method-draft.md